-Some complementary/alternative/natural medications can have a negative side effect on diabetes.
-For example, glucosamine which is taken to treat/prevent arthritis may increase insulin resistance in animals (according to some studies) and might increase blood glucose levels in people.
+Some complementary medications can even have a negative effect on diabetes.
+For example, some studies have shown that, glucosamine which is taken to treat/prevent arthritis may increase insulin resistance in animals and increase blood glucose levels in people.

 The Therapeutic Goods Administration (TGA) divides medicines into two categories:

-- Registered medicines are those which treat serious medical conditions and/or which are considered higher risk.
-All prescription medicines are registered, along with some over the counter (sold in pharmacies and supermarkets) medicines, such as some pain killers and cough mixtures.
+- Registered medicines (AUST R ) are those that treat serious medical conditions and/or are considered high risk.
+All prescription medicines are registered, along with some over-the-counter medicines (sold in pharmacies and supermarkets), such as some pain-killers and cough mixtures.

-- Listed medicines are those which are designed to treat minor conditions and which are considered to be lower risk.
+- Listed medicines (AUST L) are those designed to treat minor conditions and considered to be low risk.
 Most natural and complementary medicines are listed medicines.

 While registered and listed medicines may look the same on the pharmacy shelf, the testing process they undergo by the TGA is very different.
 For consumers, this means that you cannot be sure that a listed (AUST L) product has been tested to ensure that it has the effect it claims to.
 If you are unsure about taking a listed medicine, it is a good idea to talk to your doctor or other health care provider and to find out if there is any evidence to support its use.